derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide300.md

   ![](images/300/4.png)

-- Scroll down to **line 54**.
+- Scroll down to approximately **line 57**.
 This is the REST endpoint that should return only tweets that match a given search term, but it's not working.
 Delete **line 57** to fix the bug that is breaking this feature.

   ![](images/300/5.png)